hanleylee/vim-cocoapods/README.md

 ## Dependency

-This plugin is built to make my iOS development workflow more efficient, so it use the following plugins that I commonly use:
+This plugin is built to make my iOS development workflow more efficient, so it uses the following plugins that I commonly use:

 - [`vim-repeat`](https://github.com/tpope/vim-repeat)
 - [`asyncrun.vim`](https://github.com/skywind3000/asyncrun.vim)

 ---

-Please star it if this plugin helps you.
+Please give this plugin a star if it if this plugin helps you.